Does Cracking the Knuckles Cause Arthritis?

 -

-A slightly larger range of movements in the hands—although hypermobility seems good to put osteoarthritis and other injuries at risk for a joint.
+A slightly larger range of movements in the hand although hypermobility seems good puts osteoarthritis and other injuries at risk for a joint.

-Signs of changes in cartilage in your junction indicating potential scarring and a greater risk of osteoarthritis.
+Signs of changes in cartilage in your junction indicate potential scarring and a greater risk of osteoarthritis.

-Since it needs more studies, you can ask your doctor for osteoarthritis treatment for guidance at Longevity located in OKC.
+Since it needs more studies, you can ask your doctor for osteoarthritis treatment for guidance at Oklahoma Spine & Pain Management.

 **Disclaimer: This content should not be considered medical advice and does not imply a doctor-patient relationship.